nasvillanueva/soft-devt-presentation/docs/slides/vcs.md

 - Multiple people can work simultaneously
 - Form of backup and never having to deal with Project-20170830.zip, Projet-20170830.zip, etc..
-- For some: Never having to deal with "Kinain ng virus sa Bursal ung thesis ko :("
+- For some: Never having to deal with "Kinain ng virus sa Bursal yung thesis ko :("